Eating right helps improve school success, overall health, and quality of life.

 - Your organization must have a registered charitable number from Canada Revenue Agency to apply for a Nourishing Potential Grant.
 (This number is required to access the online application form.)

 - You may apply for one Nourishing Potential Grant per calendar year.
 Organizations may apply for a Community Grant, or any special program grant, in the same year, but applications must be for different projects.

 The maximum grant request for this program is $10,000 and may include: food purchases, equipment (up to $3,000), and nutrition education and training (up to $1,000).

 Nourishing Potential Grants will be made to charitable organizations that operate after-school programs, drop-in centres, community centres, family resource centres, and early childhood education centres.
 School divisions and individual schools are not eligible for this grant program.

-Projects must primarily benefit children and youth from economically disadvantaged communities in Winnipeg.
+Projects must primarily benefit children and youth from Winnipeg communities that face systemic barriers to food security.